learnk8s/learnk8s.io/_blog/why-kube/index.md

 ## You're also wasting A LOT of money on resource utilisation

-You have probably realised that when you break your service in smaller components each of them comes with different resource requirements.
+You have probably realised that when you break your service into smaller components, each of them comes with different resource requirements.

 Some components such as data processing and data mining applications are CPU intensive.

 Others, such as servers for real-time applications might use more memory than CPU.

-Amazon Web Services and the other cloud providers have indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.
+Amazon Web Services and the other cloud providers have indeed a long list of compute resources that fit every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

 You should strive to use the right virtual machine for your component.

-Ideally it should match the memory consumption and CPU utilisation.
+Ideally, it should match the memory consumption and CPU utilisation.

 _Are you working on a critical web component written in Java?_

-Perhaps you should use a c5.4xlarge optimised for compute intensive workloads.
+Perhaps you should use a c5.4xlarge optimised for compute-intensive workloads.

 The closer you match the requirements, the better you're utilising your resources.

-In practice this is rather uncommon, though.
+In practice, this is somewhat uncommon, though.

 _Should you use a c5.2xlarge or a c5.4xlarge?_